Early Growth of the Star Formation Rate Function in the Epoch of Reionization: an Approach with Rest-frame Optical Emissions: Estimation of the Physical Properties

 Under these assumptions, we search for the best-fitting model SED with the free parameters of age and color excess $E(B-V)$ by $\chi^2$ minimization.
 We allow the age of galaxies to vary with $\sim60$ steps from 1 Myr to the age of the universe at the redshift where each galaxy is located.
-The color excess is taken from 0.0 to 0.8 mag at an interval of 0.01 mag, and the ratio between stellar and nebular extinction is assumed to be 1.
-Note that, we find that the best-fitting value for $E(B-V)$ is larger than 0.8 for only one galaxy (29111-GN), and thus we allow $E(B-V)$ to vary up to 1.5 for this galaxy.
+The color excess is taken from 0.0 to 0.8 mag at an interval of 0.01 mag.
+The ratio between stellar and nebular attenuation is assumed to be 1, since this ratio is suggested to be about unity in the high-$z$ universe \citep[e.g.,][]{cullen_mass-metallicity-star_2014,reddy_mosdef_2015,theios_dust_2019}.
+Note that, we find that the best-fitting $E(B-V)$ is larger than 0.8 for only one galaxy (29111-GN), and thus we allow $E(B-V)$ to vary up to 1.5 for this galaxy.
 We do not use the photometry at the wavelength shortward to Ly$\alpha$ in calculating the $\chi^2$.
-Consequently, we obtain 14 best-fitting model SEDs for each galaxy in the final sample; two types of assumptions on dust extinction law and seven on SFHs, and each of them gives a respective set of best-fitting physical parameters including age, $E(B-V)$, stellar mass $M_\star$, and SFR.
+Consequently, we obtain 14 best-fitting model SEDs for each galaxy in the final sample; two types of assumptions on dust attenuation law and seven on SFHs, and each of them gives a respective set of best-fitting physical parameters including age, $E(B-V)$, stellar mass $M_\star$, and SFR.